Chart Color Schemes

 Employment conditions in Cessnock face significant challenges, ranking among the bottom 10% of areas assessed nationally

-By June 2025, employment had risen to 8,799 residents, but the unemployment rate remained high at 8.6%, 4.9% above Rest of NSW's 3.7%.
-Workforce participation was lower in Cessnock at 48.4%, compared to Rest of NSW's 56.4%.
-Key employment sectors were health care & social assistance, accommodation & food services, and retail trade.
-Mining employed a notably high proportion, 3.4 times the regional level, while agriculture, forestry & fishing was lower at 1.0% compared to Rest of NSW's 5.3%.
+In June 2025, 8,799 residents are employed, with an unemployment rate of 4.7%, higher than Rest of NSW's rate of 3.7%.
+Workforce participation is lower at 48.4% compared to Rest of NSW's 56.4%.
+Key employment sectors include health care & social assistance, accommodation & food, and retail trade.
+Cessnock specializes in mining, with an employment share 3.4 times the regional level, while agriculture, forestry & fishing employs just 1.0% of local workers, below Rest of NSW's 5.3%.

-Between June 2024 and June 2025, Cessnock's labour force decreased by 4.2%, and employment declined by 5.4%, raising the unemployment rate by 1.2 percentage points.
-National employment forecasts from Jobs and Skills Australia (May 2025) project national growth of 6.6% over five years and 13.7% over ten years, with varying rates across sectors.
-Applying these projections to Cessnock's employment mix suggests local growth of approximately 5.8% over five years and 12.7% over ten years.
+Between June 2024 and June 2025, Cessnock's labour force decreased by 4.2%, and employment declined by 5.4%, leading to a 1.2 percentage point rise in unemployment rate.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across sectors.
+Applying these projections to Cessnock's employment mix suggests local growth could be approximately 5.8% over five years and 12.7% over ten years.

 Frequently Asked Questions - Employment